vpv1999/Kotlin-Project/README.md

 And, if the 2nd date is older than the 1st date (Eg dt1 = 2,3,2005  and dt2 = 3,1,2004) then -ve value will not be displayed, instead, "Error!!
 Please check the dates once again :|" message will be displayed.
 (Case 3)

-I have also added the screenshots of the above said cases
+I have also added the screenshots of the above said cases after trying each one separately

 # Case 1 (When the dates are diffetent)